gregjoy1/redical/docs/commands/rdcl.evt_set.md

 ###### Examples:

-We can use this to the latitude and longitude of an event (or an override):
+We can use this to define the latitude and longitude of an event (or an override):

 ```
 GEO:37.386013;-122.082932